Salicylate free cosmetics

 NATorigin (Europe)

 This brand is from the same ‘house’ as Eye Care Cosmetics, and has even greater ‘free from’ credentials for those with particularly sensitive eyes or skin, and requiring high-tolerance / low allergen cosmetics.
-Order through their UK site or through Amazon UK or their France site.
+Order through Amazon UK or their France site.

 Anderson Aromatics (UK)

-Small Scottish natural and handmade brand, which offers three ‘SAL free’ products — a Moisturiser, as well as a Soap, and a Facial Oil Cleanser.
+Small Scottish natural and handmade brand, which offers four ‘SAL free’ products — a Moisturiser, as well as a Soap, and a Facial Oil Cleanser, and a Body Butter.

 Freezeframe (Aus)